zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/execute-delete.md

 - Use `ExecuteDeleteBatch` and `ExecuteDeleteBatchAsync` to delete rows in batches, helping control transaction log growth and improve performance when working with very large tables.
 - Use `FutureAction` to register one or more delete operations and execute them later in a centralized location, which is especially useful when working with multiple repositories.
+- Use `WithHint` to apply provider-specific query hints to the generated delete command.

 These features build on top of `ExecuteDelete` and help address common challenges encountered in large applications and production environments.